-App Links enable you to provide your users an experienced optimized for their device when viewing content.
+App Links enable you to provide your users an experience optimized for their device when viewing content.
 You should optimize the display of links that have App Link metadata for your app.
 You may choose to take a user to the native app store when the app is not installed or display the name of the app based upon the App Link metadata for a given link.

 As is common when navigating to links on the web, it’s useful to give users the ability to return to apps that they came from after navigating.
 On some platforms, such as Android and Windows Phone, there is a built-in notion of a back button that fulfills this function.